How Smoking Damages Your Body

 Nicotine raises heart rate and blood pressure with every cigarette.
 Carbon monoxide from combustion binds to hemoglobin 200 times more readily than oxygen, reducing your blood's oxygen-carrying capacity.
 Over time, smoking accelerates atherosclerosis — the buildup of plaque in arterial walls — and increases the likelihood of blood clots.
 Smokers have two to four times the risk of coronary heart disease compared to non-smokers.

 The good news: cardiovascular healing begins within 24 hours of quitting.
 Blood pressure drops.
 Carbon monoxide clears.
-Within a year, heart disease risk is roughly half that of a current smoker.
+The excess heart disease risk falls to half a current smoker's, though the sources disagree on when: the NHS, WHO and the American Lung Association say one year, the 2020 Surgeon General's report estimates four to five years and the CDC three to six.
 At 15 years, cardiovascular risk approaches that of someone who never smoked.

 The respiratory system